IBM/proactive-healthcare-management-cpd-aws/README.md

   * Leave the **File formatting settings** as default and click on **Save**.

-* Once the Dataset is injested in the Modeler flow, 60% of the data is split into training data named as `X_Train` and `Y_Train`.
+* Once the Dataset is injested in the SPSS Modeler Flow, 60% of the data is split into training data named as `X_Train` and `Y_Train`.
 The remaining 40% of the data is split into testing data named as `X_Test` and `Y_Test`.

 * `X_Train` and `X_Test` are the input features and `Y_Train` and `Y_Test` are the target variables for the training and testing data.